pypeit/PypeIt/doc/conventions.rst

 their center, the slit identifier, and the detector; e.g., ``SPAT0242-SLIT0241-DET07``.

-.. add an echelle example
+..
+TODO: ADD AN ECHELLE EXAMPLE

 Calibration Frames
 ==================